eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 },
 ```

-You can adapt the configuration in `/.vscode/launch.json` to your needs (e.g., change the ports, add new tasks) or even add a completely new configuration for another Vehicle App.
+You can adapt the configuration in `/.vscode/launch.json` to your needs (e.g., change the ports, add new tasks) or even add a completely new configuration for another _Vehicle App_.

 Once you are done, you have to switch to the debugging tab (sidebar on the left) and select your configuration using the dropdown on the top.
 You can now start the debug session by clicking the play button or <kbd>F5</kbd>.
-Debugging is now as simple as in every other IDE, just place your breakpoints and follow the flow of your Vehicle App.
+Debugging is now as simple as in every other IDE, just place your breakpoints and follow the flow of your _Vehicle App_.

 ## Next steps